Appointments

 For test results and to make follow up routine appointments please call after 2pm.

-We have an excellent team of very highly qualified Nurses who run an Acute Illness Clinic every day and can deal with many illnesses and ailments, so we may ask one of them to call you back.
-If they then decide you need to be seen by a Clinician, we will try to make sure you are seen at the next available appointment.
+We have an excellent team of very highly qualified Nurses who run an Acute Illness Clinic every day and can deal with many illnesses and ailments, so we may ask one of them to see you.

 Our Health Care Assistants have a wide range of skills and qualifications and will be glad to help you with such things as blood sampling, dressings, blood pressure and new patient checks.